grpprofesional/React-Currency-converter/README.md

-# React-tutorial
+# React upgraded currency converter done before

-I'm doing a React tutorial and using github only to get used to it.
+this is a previous created currency converter that I have redone with React library